Have you ever worried that not flying might make you a little bit boring?

 When friends are boasting about their holidays as if they were expeditions, talking about the places they explored, the people they encountered, sometimes you might feel left out, as if you have little to contribute to the conversation.

 Well, there is a way to be curious about the world without harming it: read a book.

 Instead of taking a long haul flight to India (emissions 2 tonnes of CO2), you could read one of the many fabulous novels in English by Indian writers (emissions of a paperback book: 1 kg of CO2).
 They will give you an insight into Indian society and a feeling of connection that would be missing from most holiday visits.

 Instead of an American road trip (emissions 2.8 tonnes of CO2 per person), treat yourself to a journey through the Great American Novel (zero emissions if you borrow them from the library).
 Tour operators might try to give you an authentic experience of the country, but reading books, especially by someone from that place, will give you a perspective that a holiday cannot possibly match.

-There are plenty of places we still want to explore – through books.
+There are plenty of places we want to explore – and we can still do so, through books.